kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

   The add-on will not run if the expected/configured serial number is not found.

   > This must be a string.
-So if your serial is a number only place it in single quotes `'1000'`
+So if your serial is a number only surround it with quotes `'1000'`

 - `SENSOR_PREFIX`